How the GATT Rate Changes Your Pension Lump Sum

 What the “GATT Rate” Is

-Long story short, when people say the “GATT Rate,” what they actually mean is 30-Year Treasury Rate.
+Long story short, when people say the “GATT Rate,” what they actually mean is the 30-Year Treasury Rate.

-Technically, the term “GATT Rate” is a bit misleading.
+Technically, the term “GATT Rate” (sometimes misspelled as "GAT Rate") is a bit misleading.
 This refers to a change to the Employee Retirement Income Security Act of 1974 (ERISA) made by the “Uruguay Round Agreements Act” (Public Law 103-465, 103d Congress).
-There were two key changes relating to lump sum pensions: use of the 30-year Treasury Rate and the Secretary of the Treasury mortality tables.
+There were two key changes relating to lump sum pensions: the use of the 30-year Treasury Rate and the Secretary of the Treasury’s mortality tables.Why GATT Rate and Mortality Tables Are Important

-As an example, if you change the rate of return by one percent (1%) on $500,000 over 20 years, the ending sum changes by $231,087!
-In 1994 when this change was introduced, there was a 1.75% difference which becomes a change of $649,551!
+If you increase the rate of return by one percent (1%) on $500,000 over 20 years, the ending sum increases by $231,087.
+In 1994, when this change was introduced, there was a 1.75% difference, representing a change of $649,551!

 To keep the plans funded, employers needed to put substantially more into their retirement funds.
 By some estimates, plan costs doubled from 1980 to 1996.